A headache can bring on feelings of pain in your head, face, scalp, and beyond. The two most common forms are tension-type headaches and migraines.

 Your treatment options may include:

-As an experienced headache specialist, Dr. Tarabishy doesn’t recommend implantable occipital nerve stimulators, due to high complication rates and low rates of success providing long-lasting relief.
+As an experienced headache specialist, the team doesn’t recommend implantable occipital nerve stimulators, due to high complication rates and low rates of success providing long-lasting relief.

 A nerve block is an injection into the area around the nerve.
 A nerve block typically provides pain relief in as quickly as 15 minutes.
-Dr. Tarabishy performs nerve blocks in these headache-generating areas:
+The team performs nerve blocks in these headache-generating areas:

-Dr. Tarabishy uses Ultrasound, Fluoroscopy and sometimes CT guidance to perform the blocks.
+The team uses Ultrasound, Fluoroscopy, and sometimes CT guidance to perform the blocks.

 Botox is made of a purified form of botulinum toxin.
 When injected, Botox blocks the release of chemicals that transmit pain signals.
 It also prevents the pain networks in your brain from being activated.
 Botox treatments may offer headache relief for up to 3 months.

-If you’re ready for expert headache care, call today or book a consultation online with Enhance Center.
+If you’re ready for expert headache care, call today to book a consultation with Enhance Center.